ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 Non‑deterministic encryption leverages a tweakable block cipher together with a random tweak.
 For implementation details, see {{pseudocode-and-examples}}.

+## Encryption Process

+The encryption process for non-deterministic modes consists of the following steps:

+1. Generate a random tweak using a cryptographically secure random number generator
+2. Convert the IP address to its 16-byte representation
+3. Encrypt the 16-byte representation using the key and the tweak
+4. Concatenate the tweak with the encrypted output to form the final ciphertext

+The tweak is not considered secret and is included in the ciphertext.
+This allows the same tweak to be used for decryption.

+## Decryption Process

+The decryption process consists of the following steps:

+1. Split the ciphertext into the tweak and the encrypted IP
+2. Decrypt the encrypted IP using the key and the tweak
+3. Convert the resulting 16-byte representation back to an IP address

 Although the tweak is generated uniformly at random (and thus may occasionally collide per birthday bounds), such collisions are benign when they occur with different inputs.
 An `(input, tweak)` collision reveals that the same input was encrypted with the same tweak but does not disclose the input's value.

 The usage limits discussed below apply per cryptographic key; rotating keys can extend secure usage beyond these bounds.